NVIDIA-AI-IOT/torch2trt/torch2trt/plugin/README.md

 TODO: Registering plugins is necessary to know which shared objects must be loaded when reading a serialized network.

-# Limitations
+## Dynamic shapes

-1. To make it easier to define plugins, we assume the input / output shape tensors are constant, and we infer them from the PyTorch tensors provided to ``Plugin.add_to_network``.
+To make it easier to define plugins, we assume the input / output shape tensors are constant, and we infer them from the PyTorch tensors provided to ``Plugin.add_to_network``.
 For this reason, dynamic shapes are not supported.

+## Data types

-2. For simplicity, we assume all plugins implement support for ``half`` and ``float`` data types.
+For simplicity, we assume all plugins implement support for ``half`` and ``float`` data types.
 Perhaps this can be parameterized in future.
 But for now, any custom code / kernels must handle both of these data types.
 This is done implicitly for most Torch C++ API calls.

+## Naming plugins

-3. All plugins are defined under the ``torch2trt`` namespace as such, plugins must implement a globally unique name.
+All plugins are defined under the ``torch2trt`` namespace.
+Because of this, plugins must implement a globally unique name.